alabsi91/zod-args-parser/README.md

   },
 ]);

-// Create a CLI schema
+// Create the CLI schema
-// This will be used when no subcommands are provided const cliSchema = createCli({
+// This will be used when no subcommands are run const cliSchema = createCli({
   cliName: "my-cli",
   description: "A description for my CLI",